hkgnobody/mcp-for-splunk/README.md

 > **Enable AI agents to interact seamlessly with Splunk environments through the Model Context Protocol (MCP)**

 Transform your Splunk instance into an AI-native platform.
-Our community-driven MCP server bridges Large Language Models and Splunk Enterprise/Cloud with 20+ tools, 14 resources, and production-ready security—all through a single, standardized protocol.
+Our community-driven MCP server bridges Large Language Models and Splunk Enterprise/Cloud with 20+ tools, 16 resources (including CIM data models), and production-ready security—all through a single, standardized protocol.

 ## 🌟 Why This Matters